 Policy of Nondiscrimination

-Holy Names Academy admits students of any religion, race, color, national or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-The school does not discriminate on the basis of religion, race, color, ethnicity or national origin in its administration or policies.
+Holy Names Academy admits students of any race, color, religion, national or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+The school does not discriminate on the basis of race, color, religion, national or ethnic origin in its administration or policies.

 Policy of Non-Harassment

 Holy Names Academy strictly prohibits harassment of any kind.
 Holy Names Academy believes that all students, faculty, and staff members must be allowed to work in an environment free from harassment, discrimination, intimidation, hazing, or bullying.
 Such actions include any systematic or repeated attempts to inflict emotional, psychological, or physical distress on another person.
 The school reserves the right to discipline students for conduct occurring on or off school property.